Happy Reading✨

 A promise made in front of gods and family...

-I have seen it in the laughter echoing from kitchens.
+I have seen it in the laughter echoing from kitchens and I wanted it.

 So deeply.
 So quietly.